bretonio/tuulkit/README.md

 #### Grunt Setup

-Our out-the-box Grunt packages and automation process include Sass, Autoprefixer, Local Server and Automatic page refresh.
+Our out-the-box Grunt packages and automation process include Sass, Autoprefixer, Connect (Local Server) and Live Reload.
 You may use this is your default environment, install by using this command:

 ```
   npm install